Passport to Careers Guide: Paying for College or Apprenticeship

 For unaccompanied homeless youth and former foster youth:

-- Passport to Careers Scholarship: Helps former foster youth and beginning July 1, 2019 unaccompanied homeless youth prepare for and succeed in college, apprenticeships, or pre-apprenticeship programs.
-Students receive a scholarship of up to $4,500 per academic year that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses), support services from college staff, and priority consideration for the Washington College Grant and State Work Study programs.
+- Passport to Careers Scholarship: Helps former foster youth and unaccompanied homeless youth prepare for and succeed in college, apprenticeships, or pre-apprenticeship programs.
+Students receive support services from college staff and a scholarship of up to $2,000 per academic year that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses).

 For youth who have been in foster care: